darryldecode/laravelshoppingcart/README.md

 If the target is "total" then this condition will be applied to total.
 The order of operation also during calculation will vary on the order you have added the conditions.

 Also, when adding conditions, the 'value' field will be the bases of calculation.
+You can change this order by adding 'order' parameter in CartCondition.

 ```php